Like us, plants have their own language.

 If I want to try to do it more as nature does, what am I aiming for?
 Where do I take my cues?

-We take inspiration from the layered structure in the wild, but combine it with the legibility and design of horticulture.
-It is the best of both worlds: the functionality and biodiversity of an ecological approach, but also the focus on beauty, order, and color that horticulture has given us.
+We take inspiration from the layered structure in the wild but combine it with the legibility and design of horticulture.
+It is the best of both worlds: the functionality and biodiversity of an ecological approach, but also the focus on beauty, order, and colour that horticulture has given us.
 It’s possible to balance diversity with legibility, ecology with aesthetics.

 And it is a shift in how we take care of our gardens: a focus on management, not maintenance.
 When you plant in communities, you manage the entire plantings, not each individual plant.
 This is a pretty radical shift.